Can I use 70 Alcohol to Clean CPU? Ultimate Guide 2026

 Cleaning a CPU using 70% isopropyl alcohol and a microfiber cloth – follow safe handling practices

-70% Alcohol is acceptable for cleaning a CPU when removing dust or thermal paste.
+70% alcohol can safely remove old thermal paste, fingerprints, and light dust from a CPU.
+However, because it contains around 30% water, you should avoid soaking the CPU or motherboard during cleaning.
 Its slower evaporation rate allows for more controlled cleaning, reducing the risk of moisture damage.

 Step-by-Step Guide to Clean Your CPU and Motherboard: